absdnd/kaustubh-sadekar.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
+feature_row:
+  - image_path: /images/profile.png
+    alt: "placeholder image 1"
+    title: "Placeholder 1"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+  - image_path: /images/profile.png
+    alt: "placeholder image 2"
+    title: "Placeholder 2"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    url: "#test-link"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
+  - image_path: /images/profile.png
+    title: "Placeholder 3"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---
 I am a Research Associate at Indian Institute of Technology Bombay.
 It's quite facinating for me that using math and computer programing we can make a machine understand what its eyes(the cameras) are able to see(capture)!!
 I am currently designing a roboust computer vision pipeline which tightly couples concepts of SLAM (Simultaneous Localisation And Mapping), video stabilization and image enhancement, for a robotic system with non-linear dynamics.